Students at USM finance their education in many ways. This page is designed to help you gather information about your options.

 The Office of Graduate Studies has listings and general information about teaching and graduate asistantships within the University.

-Scholarship opportunities are also available through the USM Office of Financial Aid.
-This Website contains links to scholarship resources both inside and outside the University.
+Scholarship opportunities are also available through the USM Scholarship Portal.
+This Website contains links to all USM scholarships.